 This showy growth can be attractive, and it seems like something special.
-Guess what causes it.
-Yup.
-Gangs of spores in the millions hiding in soil until spring breezes blow in.
+What causes it?
+Spores in the millions hiding in soil until spring breezes blow in.

 This gall is more annoying than harmful to camellias and it takes very little time to control by hand.

-Only once did it cause a calamity when a four-foot ‘Cleopatra’ had so many galls it could have been a neon Christmas tree.
+Only once did it cause a calamity when a four-foot ‘Cleopatra’ had so many galls it could have been a chartreuse-neon Christmas tree.

 If I had plucked all infected leaves, it would have looked like a porcupine.

-This became a serious problem for us when drainage in our garden in a swamp changed from barely okay to positively poor.
-For a discussion of root rot, see Camellias Become Collateral Storm Damage.
+This became a serious problem for us when drainage in our garden changed from barely okay to positively poor.
+For a discussion of root rot, see Camellias Become Collateral Storm Damage: Root Rot.

 Other Pests: Voles and Deer

-They are neither insect nor disease, but certainly these two mammals can deliver a one-two punch to camellias: voles by chomping roots and deer by chomping leaves.
-You can read more about these scoundrels in Wildlife and Camellias.
+They are neither insect nor disease, but certainly these two mammals can deliver a one-two punch to camellias: voles by chomping roots,and deer by chomping leaves.
+You can read more about them in Wildlife and Camellias.

 Okay okay, cut me some slack here.
 Have we had to deal with insects, diseases, losses in a large garden?
 Yes.
 That’s why we know so much about them.
 But, think about it, the only artilllery we recommend against these assassins is horticultural oil and good mulch, so you needn’t clutter your sheds with chemicals.